Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$
 ```

-When the firmware has been extracted it should be noted the firmware file is further compressed
+When the firmware has been extracted we can see that the firmware file is further compressed
-in a DFU extention. this can be extracted by using the dfuse-pack.py python application attached
+in a DFU extention.

+This can be extracted, in turn, by using the dfuse-pack.py Python application attached
 to this git repo.

 ```
 ubuntu@ubuntu2-VirtualBox:~/reverse$ python3 dfuse_pack.py -d AilunceHS2-FW-V1.3.7.dfu